mikafeng/Book-Search-Engine/README.md

-# Book-Search-Engine
+# Book Shell

-A MERN stack application that allows users to search books and save them to a list when logged in.
+A MERN stack application that allows users to search books and save them when logged in.

+##

+The application utitlizes GraphQL and Apollo for the backend and create React App in the front